AJardelH/SF6_Ranking_Data/README.md

 Some general observations from this dataset:

 - US and Japan have a similar number of distinct players: 66,224 vs 65,157 respectively. **note** *this is only as accurate as the assumption players put their actual country*
 - JP has the highest average league points followed by A.K.I and Rashid.
-It can be inferred that JP is a strong character that tends towards players that are more skilled.
+It can be inferred that JP is a strong character preferred by higher than average skilled players.
+This assumption is in line with the general consensus of JP being one of the stronger characters in the game (see the many tier lists created by the community) .
 A.K.I. and Rashid are paid DLC characters and the assumption here is that those who pay for DLC are more likely to be regular players and thus have a higher than average skill level.

 ![image](https://github.com/AJardelH/SF6_Ranking_Data/assets/113073854/0fff3ba8-0701-4adf-927f-18c3d20aa81d)
 *Example image of Tableau worksheet showing character popularity distrubution*